mlmabuti/weathering-with-me/README.md

 ## Possible updates

-Clean up the code
+* Clean up the code.
-Use express Router object.
+* Use express Router object.
+* Replace callbacks with promises.